farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_AttackSim_Phishing_attack.md

 15. Retrieve the verification code from the text message that is sent to your phone.

-16. In the **Phone** window, enter the 6-digit verification code in the **Enter code** field and then select **Next**.
+16. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
+When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

 17. This takes you back to the **Microsoft Authenticator** window.
 Select the **I want to set up a different method** option at the bottom of the page.

 18. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Email**, and then select **Confirm**.

-19. Enter your personal email address and select **Enter**.
+19. In the **Email** window, in the **What email would you like to use?** field, enter your personal email address and then select **Enter**.

 20. Open your personal email address and the email from Adatum corporation.
 Note the verification code.

 21. Enter the verification code from the Adatum email to your personal email address then select **Next**.